The Future Indicative: Boards of Canada & the Subjunctive Moog

 Harper argues that this secondary layer, this spectral antithetical subtext, "result[s] from a relatively unintended consequence of context," and thereby "distinguishes hauntological art from art that’s simply retro or idealistic."4

-For the few few years after the release of Music Has The Right To Children, it seemed that all these cultural references and aforementioned sonic semantic of Boards of Canada's music proved too enigmatic or esoteric for many listeners.
+For the few years after the release of Music Has The Right To Children, it seemed that all these cultural references and sonic semantics of Boards of Canada's music proved too enigmatic or esoteric for many listeners.
 Some critics spoke of its languid quality and dubbed it (ugch) "pastoral electronica," suggesting that the music was inspired by the musicians'(brothers Mike Sandison and Marcus Eoin) living environs in the Scotland countryside.
-But eventually some fans tried to connect some of the dots, deciphering the varied coded references.
-Amusingly, this quickly resulted in flurries of speculation on IDM chatboards, with some listeners -- the ones who were clearly too young or historically unattuned to make coherent sense of it -- arguing that the tow brothers must be pedophiles and Satanists of some sort.
+But eventually some fans attempted to connect some of the dots, deciphering the varied coded references.
+Amusingly, this quickly resulted in flurries of speculation on IDM chatboards, with some listeners -- the ones who were too young or historically unattuned to make coherent sense of it -- arguing that the two brothers must be pedophiles and Satanists of some sort.
 The fact that the brothers kept such a low profile only added to the enigma and mythologizing.5

 Speaking in a 2006 interview, the brothers denied that their music was so tightly or deliberately tailored to such a unified theme as I've delineated above.6 Still, they admitted that many of much of the above inspired their music in varying degrees.
 On the matter of childhood and cultural memory, they stated: